 Dr. Xiaohan Yang is a Senior Scientist in the Synthetic Biology Group in Biosciences Division at Oak Ridge National Laboratory (ORNL).
 He obtained his PhD degree (Horticulture/Plant Molecular Biology/Plant Breeding) from Cornell University, Ithaca, NY.
 He is an editor-in-chief of BioDesign Research (https://spj.sciencemag.org/journals/bdr/).
 His research covers plant genome editing, plant metabolic pathway engineering, plant-based biosensor, synthetic biology tool development, secure biosystems design, and plant genomics, with a focus on bioenergy crops and plant-microbe interactions to solve renewable energy and environmental challenges.
 He won a R&D 100 Award in 2018.

 Crassulacean acid metabolism (CAM) is a biological innovation that allows plants to thrive in water-limited environments such as arid deserts and areas with a pronounced seasonal drought.
 The water-use efficiency of CAM plants is much higher than that of C3 and C4 plants.
 Transferring CAM machinery into existing crops holds tremendous potential for sustainable production of food and biomass on semi-arid, marginal, or degraded agricultural lands.
 Dr. Yang leads a research team at ORNL to engineer CAM using Synthetic Biology approach for the purpose of improving water-use efficiency of bioenergy feedstocks.
-Besides CAM engineering, he is interested in engineering plants for bioenergy, bioeconomy (biomaterials, pharmaceuticals, and fine chemicals), and carbon sequestration.
+Besides CAM engineering, he is interested in engineering plants for bioenergy, carbon sequestration, and bioeconomy (biomaterials, pharmaceuticals, and fine chemicals).

 Dr. Yang’s team develops new tools for synthetic biology research, such as assembly of DNA parts into genetic circuits, multi-gene engineering in plants, high-throughput manipulation of gene expression, high precision genome-editing, efficient transformation in non-model plant species, and application of artificial intelligence (AI) and machine learning (ML) in synthetic biology.
 He is very interested in automated Design-Build-Test-Learn pipeline for accelerating plant synthetic biology research as well as synthetic genomics.